simamousavi/HTDBI_CMB_S_ScS/README.md

 # HTDBI_CMB_S_ScS

+Two files are provided here:

-Here I provided ScS-S data from 2008 to 2018 for the event station pairs at epicentral distances between 60 to 75.
-Please refere to Hauser et al. (2008) for the rest of the data.
+1- ScS-S data for events ocuured during 2008 - 2018 at epicentral distances 60 - 75.
+Please see Hauser et al. (2008) for the rest of the data.

-The second file is the shear wave velocity model file which is presented in Fig.9a in revised Mousavi et al. (2021)
+2- The shear wave velocity model which is presented in Fig.9a in Mousavi et al. (2021).